 4. The UDM/ARPF shall create a 5G HE AV from RAND, AUTN, XRES*, and KAUSF.
 The UDM shall then return the 5G HE AV to the AUSF.

 5. The AUSF shall store the XRES* temporarily.
-The AUSF shall compute the HXRES* from XRES* and KAnchor Function from KAUSF.
-The AUSF shall then generate the 5G AV from the 5G HE AV received from the UDM/ARPF by replacing the XRES* with the HXRES* and KAUSF with KAnchor Function in the 5G HE AV.
+The AUSF shall compute the HXRES* from XRES* and Anchor Function key KAKMA from KAUSF and Anchor Function identifier.
+The AUSF shall then generate the 5G AV from the 5G HE AV received from the UDM/ARPF by replacing the XRES* with the HXRES* and KAUSF with KAKMA in the 5G HE AV.

-6. The AUSF shall return the 5G SE AV (RAND, AUTN, HXRES*) to the SEAF.
+6. The AUSF shall return the 5G SE AV (RAND, AUTN, HXRES*) to the Anchor Function.

-7. The SEAF shall send RAND, AUTN to the UE.
+7. The Anchor Function shall send RAND, AUTN to the UE.

 8. At receipt of the RAND and AUTN, the USIM shall verify AUTN and compute a response RES.
 The ME then shall compute RES* from RES.
-The ME shall calculate KAUSF from CK||IK and KAnchor Function from KAUSF.
+The ME shall calculate KAUSF from CK||IK and KAKMA from KAUSF and Anchor Function identifier.

 9. The UE shall return RES* to the Anchor Function.

 10. The Anchor Function shall then compute HRES* from RES*, and the Anchor Function shall compare HRES* and HXRES*.
-If they coincide, the SEAF shall consider the authentication successful from the Anchor Function point of view.
+If they coincide, the Anchor Function shall consider the authentication successful from the Anchor Function point of view.

 11. The Anchor Function shall send RES* as received from the UE to the AUSF.